Royalty Payments: Legal, Tax, and Industry Insights

 How Royalties Work

 If you decide to license an invention, you will continue to be the owner of the work.
 This means you will own the copyright or patent while the licensee produces and sells the item.
-After granting the license, you will be entitled to royalty payments, which are continuing payments typically based on a percentage of the income generated from the licensed item.
+After granting the license, you are entitled to royalty payments, which are continuous payments typically based on a percentage of the income generated from the licensed item.
 For instance, you may keep 20 percent of the gross revenue, while the licensee receives 80 percent.

 You also have the option of assigning the copyright or patent for your creation.
 It may give you a big lump-sum payment, but you will have to forego royalties from future sales.